s-xiang/git-meta/README.md

 ### Name-partitioning

-Git-meta works with a single meta-repo namespace, but we strongly recommend the use of a name-partitioning strategy, generally either *forks* or [git namespaces](https://git-scm.com/docs/gitnamespaces).
+Git-meta works with a single meta-repo namespace, but we strongly recommend the use of a name-partitioning strategy, generally either *forks* or [Git namespaces](https://git-scm.com/docs/gitnamespaces).
 Otherwise, every user will receive every branch in existence on every fetch/clone, causing significant performance problems over time.